QuickStart¶

 Google Colaboratory¶

-If you are having trouble installing RocketCEA on your system, RocketCEA can be run on Google Colaboratory (either python3 or python2).
+If you are having trouble installing RocketCEA on your system, RocketCEA can be run on Google Colaboratory

 Colaboratory is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.